ChrisDavi3s/ArduinoAD8232ECG/README.md

 # ArduinoAD8232EKG

-> A python gui with recording and data manipulation for an arduino AD8232 based ekg.
+A python frontend for an arduino AD8232 based EKG.
+Noise reduction and baseline correction are included to produce plots such as this:

-Easily produce EKG plots in excel:

 ![Image of HR](https://github.com/ChrisDavi3s/arduino_ekg_gui/blob/master/HR.PNG)